This website uses cookies to help you make the most of your visit.

 Pharmacy context

 This pharmacy is situated in central London close to Harley Street.
-It sells over-the counter medicines, dispenses prescriptions, and it provides other pharmacy services such as health checks and vaccinations.
-Most services are offered privately, and uptake of NHS services is relatively low.
+It sells over-the-counter medicines, dispenses prescriptions, and it provides other pharmacy services such as health checks and vaccinations.
+Most services are offered privately.
 The store has a busy retail business selling health and wellbeing products which are also available through an online shop.
-Some other healthcare services operate from the premises such as a private GP service, chiropody and osteopathy.
-The pharmacy also has a Wholesale Dealer’s Authorisation.
-These services are not regulated by the General Pharmaceutical Council.
+Some other healthcare services operate from the premises and the pharmacy also has a Wholesale Dealer’s Authorisation.
+These services and activities are not regulated by the General Pharmaceutical Council.

 Inspection summary findings